Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: Experiments

-Firstly, we validate the performance of our algorithm under different vehicle speeds.
+Firstly, we validate the performance of our algorithm under different maximum vehicle speeds.
 We use the objective function of $P1$, i.e., the number of successful aggregations, as the performance metrics.
-As illustrated in Fig. \ref{speed}, the number of successful aggregations of our framework initially increases and then decreases as the vehicle speed is adjusted from 0 (a stationary scenario) to $25$m/s, achieving $81.03\%$ of the optimal benchmark performance when $v=5$m/s.
+As illustrated in Fig. \ref{speed}, the number of successful aggregations of our framework initially increases and then decreases as $v^{\text{max}}$ is adjusted from 0 (a stationary scenario) to $25$m/s, achieving $81.03\%$ of the optimal benchmark performance when $v^{\text{max}}=5$m/s.
 This performance increase at low speeds can be attributed to the mobility of vehicles allowing OPVs to enter the coverage of the RSU, while the SOVs largely remain within the RSU coverage area.
 If the vehicles move at high speed, the departure of some SOVs from RSU coverage results in deteriorated channel conditions.
 However, with the assistance of OPVs, these SOVs can still transmit the model back to the RSU.
-In comparison, the V2I-only framework and the MADCA-FL also consider vehicle mobility and exhibit certain robustness to changes in mobility.
+The comparison of VEDS with the V2I-only framework further highlights the advantages of V2V communications.
+At low speeds, where most SOVs remain within RSU coverage, VEDS achieves higher performance than V2I-only by dynamically scheduling OPVs with favorable channel conditions for relaying, reducing transmission distance and improving transmission rate.
+At high speeds, SOVs frequently leave RSU coverage before completing uploads, causing a significant performance drop in V2I-only.
+VEDS effectively utilizes OPVs to relay models, ensuring stable transmissions despite mobility.
+Among the other benchmarks, VEFL and the MADCA-FL frameworks also consider vehicle mobility and exhibit certain robustness to changes in mobility.
 The SA framework, which employs static device scheduling, shows a significant performance decline in high-speed scenarios.